 - Subverted in Scrubs.
 Dr. Cox and Turk have a bet, Cox betting that Turk is going to kill his patient, and Turk betting the opposite.
 The Patient makes a full recovery, Turk does a victory dance, holds out his hand for the money, and Dr. Cox calmly points out that he just wagered 20 dollars on a human being's life.
 Cue Heroic BSOD (despite betting on his skill as a surgeon SAVING the man's life).

 - Another episode of Scrubs had the Janitor bet JD he couldn't learn the names of everyone in the hospital.
 The stakes are that if the Janitor wins, JD has to do his job for a week; if JD wins, the Janitor will do his own job for a week.
-(JD questions this, until the Janitor explains he means he'll actually do his job for a week.
+JD questions this, until the Janitor explains he means he'll actually do his job for a week.
 The Janitor wins the bet of course, by exploiting his own status as The Nameless

 - Seinfeld and the episode The Contest, a bet of who can remain Master of their domain the longest.

 - A recurring element of Barney's character on How I Met Your Mother is that he is a gambling addict.
 This comes in two flavors.
 Him readily and willingly betting any amount on anything, or - more appropriate to this trope - going on wacky hijinks because somebody said something (normally seducing a woman) couldn't be done in some bizarre situation.